JohnStotts/JohnStotts/README.md

 📫 Contact: Stotts24@outlook.com

-🏔️ Fun Fact: When I'm not coding, I enjoy conquering tough hikes, such as Angel's Landing in Zion
+🏔️ Fun Fact: When I'm not coding, I enjoy conquering challenging hikes, such as Angel's Landing in Zion National Park!

-🔍 Feel free to explore my repositories and reach out if you'd like to collaborate or have any questions!
+🔍 Feel free to explore my repositories and reach out if you'd like to collaborate or have any questions.

 <!---
 JohnStotts/JohnStotts is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.